Donald Ashburn PG Dip BSc (Hons) (MBACP)

 I'm a part-time Counselling Lecturer at Glasgow Clyde College where I help students in their own journey towards becoming counsellors.

-I also work with any of the issues shown below.
-We can discuss during our initial contact.
+I also work with any of the issues shown below, which we can discuss during our first contact.

 Areas of counselling I deal with

 - Affairs and betrayals

 - Anger management